 Hearts and Arrows diamonds are precision-cut round diamonds because they show a hearts-and-arrows pattern when viewed through a special tool.

 When viewed from the top (crown), an ideally cut diamond should reveal eight symmetrical arrows.
-On the other hand, when the diamond was viewed from the bottom (pavilion), it should reveal eight symmetrical hearts.
+On the other hand, when the diamond is viewed from the bottom (pavilion), it reveals eight symmetrical hearts.

-Due to the extreme level of cutting precision required for symmetrical patterning, Hearts and Arrows diamonds are sometimes called “super ideals”.
-Fast forward to modern-day, the term “super ideal” is used to define a diamond with superior light performance, material quality, and precise optical symmetry.
+The heart and arrow of a diamond give a high light performance and reflection.
+Due to the extreme level of cutting precision required for symmetrical patterning, Hearts and Arrows diamonds are sometimes called SUPER IDEALS.
+Fast forward to the modern-day, the term “super ideal” is used to define a diamond with superior light performance, material quality, and precise optical symmetry.

 Also, taking a great picture or viewing the hearts and arrows patterning isn’t a straightforward process.
-It does require some practice especially if you had no prior experience.
+It does require some practice, especially if you have no prior experience.
 Any slight tilt of the diamond or your eye (even by a minute 0.5 degrees) would cause the patterning to be slightly skewed.
 Do bear this in mind when you are physically examining diamonds in stores.

 The precision of heart and arrow diamond is achieved by skilled craftsmen only.
 The precise fact that an alignment of light performance through the mirror experiences like it is reflecting light directly on eyes.

 We Buy Diamonds And Give Cash

 Get in touch with us to sell any of your diamond pieces for the best value.